dpancho/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.

+    Map makes a returns a new array, foreach does not

 2. What is the difference between a function and a method?

+    Methods can only be used on objects. functions are independant of that

 3. What is closure?

+    a functions ability to look outside its scope for access.
+Can be accessed from outside of its scope.

 4. Describe the four rules of the 'this' keyword.

+    Window: bound to window by default
+    Implicit: bound to left of the dot
+    Explicit: The choice is yours....choose wisely
+    New: bound to the new object being used on

 5. Why do we need super() in an extended class?

+    To gain access to a parent classes...attributes?
+Not sure if thats the word.
+But it allows the child to inherit what the parent class has.

 ## Project Set up